Hoomee90/band-website/README.md

 ## Description

-This browser page is a basic mockup of an exceptionally surreal resort's website.
+This browser page is a basic mockup of an decently surreal band website.
 Users can navigate between the main page and further pages such as accommodations and contact information.

 They can also be slightly perturbed by my *interesting* sense of humor.